Sub4ikGG/Military-Registration-Server/README.md

-# TCP Server for military registration and enlistment office
+# Server for military registration and enlistment office